microsoft/pxt-calliope/docs/courses/blocks-to-javascript/writing-code.md

 When the editor detects a syntax error, it puts red squiggles where it thinks the error is.

-Place your mouse over the squiggle to get a detailled error message to help you fix the problem.
+Place your mouse over the squiggle to get a detailed error message to help you fix the problem.

 ![A squiggle message](/static/courses/blocks-to-javascript/jssquiggles.gif)